 so their legacy of bravery, sacrifice and suffering can live on.

-Legasee have many WWII veterans waiting to be filmed.
+Legasee have many Second World War Veterans waiting to be filmed.
 Each of them played an immense part in giving us the freedoms we now take for granted.
 To ensure their memories live on, we need your help.

 “It is a sad fact that with each passing year the veterans of WWII diminish in number.
 Legasee is to be congratulated that in a very short time they have recorded a growing archive of interviews with these veterans in a unique personal style.”

 In giving to Legasee you can be assured that every penny goes towards the filming of Veterans [over 93% of our income] and that our work has been recognised as valuable and important by the Veterans themselves, their organisations and the students and teachers using our archive.

 Please spread the word.
 Print off our campaign leaflet here and share this campaign with Facebook or Twitter.